Bitcoin vs XRP Explained: Technology, Speed, and Investment Comparison

 What Is XRP?

-XRP was created in 2012 by Ripple Labs.
-This San Francisco fintech company was founded to modernize cross-border payments, not a pseudonymous developer with an ideological agenda.
+Ripple Labs created XRP in 2012.
+A San Francisco fintech company, not a pseudonymous developer with an ideological agenda, founded the project to modernize cross-border payments.
 Ripple controls much of the default validator infrastructure.
 They also hold a large portion of total supply in escrow and drive the protocol’s development roadmap.
 That corporate structure is also why the SEC treated XRP differently from Bitcoin when it filed suit in 2020.
 The agency framed Ripple’s token distribution as an unregistered securities offering.

 International wire transfers through SWIFT and correspondent banking tie up capital in pre-funded accounts at each destination bank.
 This money sits idle while transfers clear over 3–5 business days.
 RippleNet was built around eliminating that lag.
 Financial institutions using XRP as a bridge asset can settle the same transfer in 3–5 seconds.
 They convert currencies on demand rather than relying on pre-positioned liquidity pools at every destination.